 Madagascar bioinformatics workshops

 As part of each international project we aim to collaborate with local colleagues, train students, and help develop scientific capacity.
-We have established a 5+ year partnership with the HABAKA Technology Innovation Hub and the University of Antananarivo in Madagascar to deliver multiple bioinformatics training workshops per year to tech-savvy audiences.
+We have established a 5+ year partnership with the HABAKA Technology Innovation Hub, the University of Antananarivo, and Mahaliana to deliver multiple bioinformatics training workshops per year to tech-savvy audiences.
 These workshops are funded by an NSF CAREER award to Dr. Perry and will be followed by publication of methods/assessments to aid replication elsewhere.
-Our inaugural workshop in June 2017 was a major success!
+Our first two workshops have been major successes!

 Phylo women in science card game (Kathryn)